11. Code of Conduct

 184.108.40.206 Work to make Students’ lives better by consulting and understanding the needs of the student body, discuss and debate issues and ideas and create new projects and initiatives.

-220.127.116.11 The Chairperson may invite anyone to attend and speak at Campus Student Council meetings, provided that they don’t contravene any Union policies
+220.127.116.11 The Chairperson may invite anyone to attend and speak at Students’ Union Council, provided that they don’t contravene any Union policies

 18.104.22.168 All Full Members of the Students’ Union will have the opportunity to place items on the agenda, and the agenda and papers will be circulated and made publically available at least a week before the meeting.